ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-mavlink.rst

 APM MavLink to FrSky SmartPort Converter (MavLink_FrSkySPort)
 --------------------------------------------------------------

-The open source
-`MavLink_FrSkySPort <https://github.com/Clooney82/MavLink_FrSkySPort/wiki>`__
-project uses the Teensy USB Development board to convert MAVLink messages to FrSkySmartPort format so that ArduPilot telemetry can be displayed on an FrSky transmitter.
+There are several open source projects such as `MavLink_FrSkySPort <https://github.com/Clooney82/MavLink_FrSkySPort/wiki>`__ project, the `Scottflys <http://openbrainiacs.com/tiki-index.php?page=Teensy+Telemetry+Project>`__ or the `Athertop <https://github.com/athertop/MavLink_FrSkySPort>`__ project, that use the Teensy USB Development board to convert MAVLink messages to FrSkySmartPort format so that ArduPilot telemetry can be displayed on an FrSky transmitter.